 Textile Hybrid M1 - La Tour de l'Architecte

-The Textile Hybrid M1 at La Tour de l’Architecte showcases combined research, with the students of the University of Stuttgart, on the subject of textile material behaviour for new typologies of lightweight tensile and bending-active structures being developed at the Institute for Computational Design (ICD) by Sean Ahlquist and Institute for Building Structures and Structural Design (ITKE) by Julian Lienhard.
+The Textile Hybrid M1 at La Tour de l’Architecte showcases combined research, with the students of the University of Stuttgart, on the subject of textile material behaviour for new typologies of lightweight tensile and bending-active structures being developed at the Institute for Computational Design and Construction (ICD) by Sean Ahlquist and Institute for Building Structures and Structural Design (ITKE) by Julian Lienhard.
 The Textile Hybrid M1 is situated at the historically protected site of a stone tower, built in the 1500’s, designed by Leonardo da Vinci in Monthoiron France.
 The innovative structural concepts of M1 are spatially and technically oriented to the design of a canopy whose exertion of force is minimal to the surrounding context, abutting buildings adjacent to the tower and staying clear of areas containing sensitive archaeological material.
 At the same time, its spatial presence on the site is maximally articulated.
 The longest span, of approx. 8 meters, provides cover to a region where one of the foundations for the tower’s stone buttresses sits.
 The minimal external structural exertion was accomplished, at multiple scales, through a macro-system of interwoven bending rods that form leaf-like shapes, and a meso-scale differentiated cell logic.
 The minimally invasive nature of the lightweight material system was a necessity given the delicate condition of the neighboring stone tower.
 Aspects of the structural logic were also amplified to investigate the potential for the complexity of the material system to accomplish an articulated spatial experience.

 COMPUTATION OF MATERIAL BEHAVIOR